OctopusDeploy/docs/docs/administration/tentacle-configuration-and-file-storage/manually-uninstall-tentacle.md

 If you have just completed an in-place upgrade from Octopus Server 2.6 to 3.x there will be several folders and files left over that aren't used by newer versions of Tentacle.
 We didn't remove these files in case you needed to roll back.
 Learn about [cleaning up after upgrading from Octopus 2.6](/docs/administration/tentacle-configuration-and-file-storage/index.md).
 :::

-## What does the Tentacle MSI actually do?
+## What does the Tentacle MSI actually do? {#ManuallyuninstallTentacle-WhatdoestheTentacleMSIactuallydo?}

 The MSI will stop the Tentacle windows service and remove the application files which are normally stored in your `%ProgramFiles%` folder.
 The MSI will leave all of the configuration required to run Tentacle just like before you run the uninstaller.
 The installer behaves this way because the makes it easier for you to upgrade the application files for Tentacle knowing your configuration, data, and applications preserved.

-## Manually removing Tentacle
+## Manually removing Tentacle {#ManuallyuninstallTentacle-ManuallyremovingTentacle}

 Since Tentacle is usually installed on the server hosting your deployed applications you may want to remove Tentacle without impacting those applications.
 Otherwise you may want to remove Tentacle and all of the applications it has deployed.
 The following sections should give you the information you need to clean Tentacle based on your scenario.